layilin/SP23-33852/_annotations/book1_draft2.md

 31.417 yet the fiery Sun in Leo rides.
 Leo is the fifth sign of the zodiac; the sun enters it in mid-July and exits it in mid-August.

 [plant] 31.418 anana.
-The pineapple (*Ananas comosus*), which is native to eastern South America.
-It was brought by Amerindians to the Caribbean.
+The pineapple (*Ananas comosus*) originated in Central or South America.
+It was brought by Amerindians to the Caribbean (Higman 188).

 31.425 the arrow's deadening power.
 Refers to Sagittarius, the southern zodiacal constellation depicted as a centaur aiming an arrow; popularly known as the Archer.
 By "the arrow's deadening power," Grainger means the November cold.
 Sagittarius is the ninth sign of the zodiac; the sun enters it in mid-November and exits it in mid-December.